POSEIDON-SCRIPTS/Documentation/scripts/pos-zombie/config-examples/config.lua.md

 Config.ZombieSettings = {
     sound = 'https://www.youtube.com/watch?v=z7NJYzvDIVE',
     distance = 25.0,
-    spawnEverywhere = true, -- If true, zombies can spawn anywhere in the world, if false, they will only spawn in specific locations spawnSettings = { -- spawnEverywhere = false distance = 250,
+    distanceCooldown = 5000, -- time to reset the sound so zombies will not forget instantly spawnEverywhere = true, -- If true, zombies can spawn anywhere in the world, if false, they will only spawn in specific locations spawnSettings = { -- spawnEverywhere = false distance = 250,